lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Read_QC.md

 This is normal text

-For text describing a unix command, e.g. `grep` - the command will then be in italics.
+For text describing a unix command, e.g. `grep` - the command will then be look like this:

 ```
 This is a command you need to enter on the command line